STATE PARTNERSHIP AGREEMENT GRANTS: Program Description

-While providing leadership for their states, the SAAs also work cooperatively with the National Endowment for the Arts to achieve common goals and objectives.
-Partnership Agreement funding enables the SAAs to address objectives among those identified at the state level as well as by the National Endowment for the Arts, which may include:
+While providing leadership for their states, the SAAs also work cooperatively with the NEA to achieve common goals and objectives.
+Partnership Agreement grant funding enables the SAAs to address objectives among those identified at the state level as well as by the NEA, which may include:

 Engagement: Increase opportunities for people from all backgrounds to encounter different artists, art forms, and artistic and cultural traditions.
 Activities may include, but are not limited to: